 - A dynamic routing gateway (DRG)

 - A route table

 When connecting from an on-premises network, Oracle recommends using a FastConnect connection.
-If you are using an IPSec VPN connection, see the configuration tips in the Hanging Connection topic in the Networking service documentation to avoid connection problems.
+If you are using a Site-to-Site VPN IPSec connection, see the configuration tips in the Hanging Connection topic in the Networking service documentation to avoid connection problems.

 Your database's private endpoint IP address is displayed on the Autonomous Database Details page in the Oracle Cloud Infrastructure Console.

 Open the navigation menu.
-Under Oracle Database, click Autonomous Data Warehouse, Autonomous JSON Database, or Autonomous Transaction Processing.
+Click Oracle Database.
+Under Autonomous Database, click Autonomous Data Warehouse, Autonomous JSON Database, or Autonomous Transaction Processing.